23andMe/Yamale/README.md

   -p PARSER, --parser PARSER
                         YAML library to load files.
 Choices are "ruamel" or "pyyaml" (default).
   -n CPU_NUM, --cpu-num CPU_NUM
                         number of child processes to spawn for validation.
-Default is 4. 'auto' to use CPU count -x, --no-strict       disable strict mode, unexpected elements in the data will be accepted.
+Default is 4. 'auto' to use CPU count.
+  -x, --no-strict       disable strict mode, unexpected elements in the data will be accepted.
   -v, --verbose         show verbose information
   -V, --version         show program's version number and exit